This website has been translated from Danish to English by using artificial intelligence (AI).

 If wages are reported both monthly and weekly or fortnightly, the most recent report determines which wage hour requirement you must meet.
 The hourly wage requirement applies to the insurance status you have at the time you apply for unemployment benefits again.

-It is also possible to meet the work requirement with a total income calculated as A and B income and profits from self-employment that in an income year amounts to at least DKK 273,504 (2025) for full-time insured and at least DKK 182,340 (2025) for part-time insured.
+It is also possible to meet the work requirement with a total income calculated as A and B income plus profits from self-employment, which in an income year amounts to at least DKK 286,632 (2026) for full-time insured persons and at least DKK 191,088 (2026) for part-time insured persons.

 You must not have received unemployment benefits in the income year in question.
 You can only use income years that have ended after the time when the work claim decision was made.